TeaMeow/Tavern/README.md

 ## Validators

-A validation contains rules, and a rule requires a value and the validators.
-Validators can be chained and communicates by passing the context.
+A validation contains the rules, and a rule requires a value and the validators.
+Validators can be chained and communicate by passing the context.

-Here are the few built-in validators as example: `WithRequired`, `WithLength`, `WithRange`, etc. Check [GoDoc](https://pkg.go.dev/github.com/teacat/tavern) to see more built-in validators.
+Here are the few built-in validators: `WithRequired`, `WithLength`, `WithRange`, etc. Check [GoDoc](https://pkg.go.dev/github.com/teacat/tavern) to see more built-in validators.

 ### Custom Validators